Jitesh117/jitesh117.github.io/content/blog/The-ins-and-outs-of-hash-tables.md

 **Linear probing is simple and fast**

 **Simple**: We linearly iterate to find the next slot, can this *BE* any easier?
-**Fast**: Usage of Localised access i.e. the page is cached on CPU and the page contains the neighbouring elements.
+**Fast**: Usage of Localized access i.e. the page is cached on CPU and the page contains the neighboring elements.
 So subsequent accesses are served on CPU cache.

 *But how can linear probing give constant time performance?*

 Because in an average case, there would be far fewer collisions.
 The keys would be distributed across your entire space.

-##### Challenges with Linear probing
+**Challenges with Linear probing**
 1. A bad hash function would make linear probing a few hash table search and hence inefficient.
 Hence, using a good hash function is very important, [MurmurHash](https://en.wikipedia.org/wiki/MurmurHash) is preferred

-2. Linear probing sufferes from clustered collisions.
+2. Linear probing suffers from clustered collisions.
 To tackle this, a good **uniform** hash function is essential for linear probing to be efficient.

-#### 2. Quadratic Probing
+### Quadratic Probing

-Instead of placing the collided key in the neighbouring slot, quadratic probing adds successive value of an arbitrary quadratic polynomial.
+Instead of placing the collided key in the neighboring slot, quadratic probing adds successive value of an arbitrary quadratic polynomial.

 **How is it better than linear probing?**

-- It reduces clustering adn cascaded collisions as collided keys are placed further away from each other.
+- It reduces clustering and cascaded collisions as collided keys are placed further away from each other.
-* It is not immune to it, it just reduces it a great extent.
+*Note*: It is not immune to it, it just reduces it a great extent.

-- It has a good locality of reference but not as greeat as linear probing
-* Leverages CPU cache well.
+- It has a good locality of reference but not as great as linear probing *Note*: Leverages CPU cache well.
+So unless there are large collisions on same key, at least a couple of subsequent slots will be in CPU cache.

+Now that we discussed the 2 most popular probing techniques and how they function, but can we do better?

+The one thing which the above discussed probing techniques suffer is the clustering and cascaded collisions.

+## Conflict Resolution using Double Hashing

+Double Hashing incorporates 2 hash functions to find the slot.

+> First hash function gives primary slot and upon collision, it uses second hash function as offset times attempt until an empty slot is reached.

+Given that we're using another hash function to find offset, we are `minimizing repeated collisions and effects of clustering`.

+### Choosing the second hash function
+1. It should never return 0.
+2. It should cycle through entire table(order does not matter)
+3. Fast to compute and should be nearly similar to a random number generator(in terms of uniformity).

+### Advantages of Double hashing
+1. Uniform spread upon collision.
+2. Follows no specific offset pattern (purely depends on the key).
+3. Least prone to clustering problem. (offset from primary slot is uniformly distributed)

+I hope you liked reading this article.
+I'll try to cover the Hash Table Performance and Implementation in the next blog.